Jesse R. Goliath, PhD, RPA

 About

-Jesse Goliath is an Assistant Professor of Anthropology in the Department of Anthropology and Middle Eastern Studies and a Senior Research Associate for the Cobb Institute of Archaeology at Mississippi State University.
+Dr. Jesse Goliath is an Assistant Professor of Anthropology in the Department of Anthropology and Middle Eastern Cultures and a Senior Research Associate for the Cobb Institute of Archaeology at Mississippi State University.
 He is a Fellow in the American Academy of Forensic Sciences and has done extensive forensic casework for city, state, and federal agencies.
 He is Founding Director of the Mississippi Repository for Missing and Unidentified Persons Project and serves as a consulting Forensic Anthropologist for the state of Mississippi.

 Contact